List of dangerous snakes: Tiger snake

-Tiger snakes (Notechis spp) are highly venomous.
-Their venoms possess potent neurotoxins, coagulants, haemolysins and myotoxins and the venom is quick-acting with rapid onset of breathing difficulties and paralysis.
+The tiger snake (Notechis scutatus) is highly venomous.
+Its venom possesses potent neurotoxins, coagulants, haemolysins and myotoxins and the venom is quick-acting with rapid onset of breathing difficulties and paralysis.
 The untreated mortality rate from tiger snake bites is reported to be between 40 and 60%.
-They are a major cause of snakebites and occasional snakebite deaths in Australia.
+It is a major cause of snakebites and occasional snakebite deaths in Australia.

-The African Tiger snake (Telescopus semiannulatus), 60–70 cm long, on the other hand, is rear-fanged and only mildly venomous and not dangerous to humans.
+The African tiger snake (Telescopus semiannulatus), 60–70 cm long, on the other hand, is rear-fanged and only mildly venomous and not dangerous to humans.

 Green mambas

-Green mambas (Western, Eastern, and Jameson's) are all highly venomous snakes that can be highly aggressive and unpredictable in disposition.
+Green mambas (western, eastern, and Jameson's) are all highly venomous snakes that can be highly aggressive and unpredictable in disposition.
 They can suddenly go from a state of relative calm to an extremely agitated and dangerous state.
 All three species have a tendency to strike repeatedly with little provocation, although they are generally much less aggressive than their larger cousin, the black mamba.
 All three species of green mamba are highly arboreal, alert, extremely quick, and agile.
 Although the potency of their venom is similar to the more venomous cobra species, mamba venom is much more rapid-acting and the dendrotoxins contained in mamba venom is generally more devastating in nature to the central nervous system, causing more severe neurotoxicity in more rapid fashion.